avalanche-foundation/ACPs/ACPs/24-shanghai-eips.md

 The following backward compatibility considerations were highlighted by the original EIP authors:

-- [EIP-3855](https://eips.ethereum.org/EIPS/eip-3855#backwards-compatibility): "... introduces a new opcode which did not exists previously.
+- [EIP-3855](https://eips.ethereum.org/EIPS/eip-3855#backwards-compatibility): "... introduces a new opcode which did not exist previously.
 Already deployed contracts using this opcode could change their behaviour after this EIP".
 - [EIP-3860](https://eips.ethereum.org/EIPS/eip-3860#backwards-compatibility) "Already deployed contracts should not be effected, but certain transactions (with initcode beyond the proposed limit) would still be includable in a block, but result in an exceptional abort."

 Adoption of this ACP modifies consensus rules for the C-Chain, therefore it requires a network upgrade.